WitchoutName/discord-bot/README.md

 # discord-bot
-You need to put all this to directory named "Dev" in order to make this fork
+You need to put all this to directory named "Dev" in order to make this work